SeQuenC-Consortium/qunicorn-core/docs/tutorials/pilot_tutorial_demo.rst

     .. image:: ../resources/images/tutorial_demo/get_result_api.png
         :width: 80%

-6. Execute the tests from the `test_pilots_default_data.py` file that tests the default data created by each pilot.
+6. Execute the tests from the `test_pilots_default_data.py` file which tests the default data created by each pilot.

 Change the transpile and preprocessing manager - if necessary